Blog

 On February 6, 2026, the Russian Government issued Decree No. 87, which amends the rules for suspension and termination of certificates and declarations of conformity.
 The decree entered into force on February 7, 2026.

-The key change is that Russian authorities now have an explicit mechanism to suspend the validity in Russia of conformity documents issued by certification bodies in other EAEU member states.
+The key change is that Russian authorities now have an explicit mechanism to suspend the validity in Russia of individual conformity documents issued by certification bodies in other EAEU member states.
 The documents themselves remain valid in all other EAEU countries — they are only suspended on the territory of Russia.

 The triggers for suspension are also broader than outright fraud.
 For example, if an importer in Russia cannot produce documentation requested by customs — because files were lost or there was an administrative error — this can count against the certification body that issued the document.
 The body itself may not even be at fault.
-Three Kyrgyz certification bodies have already had their certificates suspended, which has been officially published.
-Whether and when other bodies will be affected is unknown.

 For companies not shipping to Russia, this change has limited practical impact.
 Enforcement and market surveillance in other EAEU countries are considerably less strict, and conformity documents are rarely challenged.